 Don’t fall for excessive relativism.
 And don’t naively expect a psychopath to help you out when in danger.

 Albeit there are plenty of non dangerous psychopaths, a psychopath is still more likely to be a menace to people and society than an unexpected hero.

-One of the tenets of this website is to help fundamentally good people to become more bad.
+One of the goals of this website is to help fundamentally value-adding people to become more bad.